peterjc/thapbi-pict/docs/worked_example.rst

     ...

-Note that for ``Site_1_sample_2``, at least one unique sequence was not given a species or even genus level classification.
+Note that for ``Site_1_sample_2``, at least one unique sequence was not given a species or even genus level classification, thus the ``Unknown`` entry.
 This likely reflects a gap in the default database, and/or the default method being too strict.

 If any of the requested metadata is missing, then it does not get shown.
 For example, this applies to the DNA mixes and the negative controls.